rory culkin on the black metal biopic dubbed “one of the most controversial films ever made”

 Arson, extremism, suicide and inter-band murder -- and all that before of the release of 1994 debut album De Mysteriis Dom Sathanas -- the band’s history often obscures the genuine thrills of its classic early line-up; 1987’s Deathcrush EP kickstarting a global phenomenon that continues to recruit disciples till this day.

-The basis of a new feature film by music video director Jonas Åkerlund, Lords of Chaos succeeds where most other depictions have failed, balancing the brutal, sensationalist, church-burning frenzy of the early-90s, with the story of a bunch of kids who happened to form a truly groundbreaking band (nonetheless earning the description as “one of the most controversial films ever made” by the Telegraph).
+The basis of a new feature film by music video director Jonas Åkerlund, Lords of Chaos, a Vice Studios production, succeeds where most other depictions have failed, balancing the brutal, sensationalist, church-burning frenzy of the early-90s, with the story of a bunch of kids who happened to form a truly groundbreaking band (nonetheless earning the description as “one of the most controversial films ever made” by the Telegraph).

 In theatres from Friday, we spoke to star Rory Culkin about the humour, turmoil and friendship of playing Øystein Aarseth, better known as the band’s late founder and guitarist Euronymous.